 You may be eligible for additional supports, known as reasonable accommodations, upon submission of verifying documentation.
 Your campus Access Center or Access Services, listed above, facilitates reasonable adjustments and services to students with disabilities, psychological or medical conditions, or temporary injuries/conditions, to ensure their equal access to WSU programs and activities.

 You may request additional support from a variety of university resources.
 Student affairs employees can help you navigate university policies and academic regulations.
 The below offices work with university and community partners, to advise students about services, resources, and options that support their success and provide guidance and assistance during times of challenge, crisis, complexity or emergency.

 WSU and its employees cannot exclude a pregnant student from participating in any part of its educational programs; discriminate against a student on the basis of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom; treat student athletes with pregnancy-related conditions differently than it treats ill or injured athletes; or adopt rules or regulations that treat students differently based on their actual or potential parental status.

-You may file a report with the Office for Equal Opportunity (OEO).
-OEO carefully reviews concerns involving discrimination, sexual harassment, and sexual misconduct.
-OEO conducts investigations and engages in alternative resolution processes, as needed.
+If you believe you are experiencing discrimination or harassment due to pregnancy, pregnancy-related conditions, or parenting You may contact WSU’s Title IX Coordinator or file a report with WSU Compliance and Civil Rights (CCR).
+CCR carefully reviews concerns involving discrimination, sexual harassment, and sexual misconduct.
+CCR conducts investigations and engages in alternative resolution processes, as needed.
 To file a complaint: